A Nonparametric Approach with Marginals for Modeling Consumer Choice: Related literature and a description of MDM

 \subsection{Related estimation approaches}

 Maximum likelihood estimation is the widely used method for parameter estimation when working with parametric subclasses of RUM and MDM.
-One may refer \cite{manski1981alternative,manski1977estimation, cosslett1981maximum} and \cite{mishra2014theoretical} for illustrations on how one may use maximum likelihood to estimate parametric models including the MNL model, the multinomial probit model, and the generalized extreme value model from choice data, after making specific distributional assumptions under the RUM and MDM modeling paradigms. \cite{farias2013nonparametric} offers a major departure by developing a nonparametric approach which makes revenue predictions under the RUM hypothesis without imposing restrictive parametric distributional assumptions.
-In particular, \cite{farias2013nonparametric} showcases the efficacy of using the worst-case expected revenue over the collection of RUM models that are consistent with the available sales data. \cite{sturt2021value} presents an account of when these robust RUM revenue predictions can serve as a suitable basis for assortment optimization.
-Given an opportunity to collect data by performing pricing experiments, \cite{zhenzhen} and \cite{liu2022product} use a nonparametric approach to identify the MDM objective in \eqref{cvmdm}, upto a constant shift, by performing sufficient pricing experiments.
-Our approach for revenue predictions, which is described in Section \ref{sec:intro-app}, follows the same philosophy as \cite{farias2013nonparametric}, but with the novelty of using the MDM characterization to make predictions that are consistent with the MDM hypothesis.
+One may refer \cite{manski1981alternative,manski1977estimation, cosslett1981maximum} and \cite{mishra2014theoretical} for illustrations on how one may use maximum likelihood to estimate parametric models including the MNL model, the multinomial Probit model, and the generalized extreme value model from choice data, after making specific distributional assumptions under the RUM and MDM paradigms. \cite{farias2013nonparametric} offers a major departure by developing a nonparametric approach that makes revenue predictions under the RUM hypothesis without imposing restrictive parametric distributional assumptions.
+In particular, \cite{farias2013nonparametric} showcases the efficacy of using the worst-case expected revenue over the collection of RUM models that are consistent with the available sales data. \cite{sturt2024value} presents an account of when these robust RUM revenue predictions can serve as a suitable basis for assortment optimization.
+Given an opportunity to collect data by performing pricing experiments, \cite{zhenzhen} and \cite{liu2022pricing} use a nonparametric approach to identify the MDM objective in \eqref{cvmdm}, upto a constant shift, by performing sufficient pricing experiments.
+Our approach for revenue predictions, which is described in Section \ref{sec:intro-app}, follows the same philosophy as \cite{farias2013nonparametric}, but with the novelty of using the MDM characterization to make predictions that are consistent with the MDM hypothesis. { Our work also relates to the nonparametric estimation literature in economics \citeg{berry2014identification,compiani2022market}.
+This body of research examines the identifiability and asymptotic properties of nonparametric estimation methods, such as the method of sieves.
+Through asymptotic analysis, they provide confidence intervals for predictions.
+Our approach in this paper differs by remaining within the MDM framework, which allows us to preserve its parsimony while maintaining the nonparametric flexibility of marginal distributions.
+Unlike the fully nonparametric methods, remaining within the MDM framework might impose restrictions on the correlation structure of the utilities.
+We empirically illustrate this phenomenon and its implications in Section \ref{sec:exp_correlation}.
+Furthermore, our prediction interval is based on the best- and worst-case scenarios within the MDM class, instead of being based on asymptotic analysis.}